 2.1 Illustration of a simple query in (a) and the corresponding pipeline in (b).
 [3, Fig. 1] 3 2.2 Intel Data Streaming Accelerator Internal Architecture.
 Shows the com- ponents that the chip is made up of, how they are connected and which outside components the DSA communicates with.
 [6, Fig. 1 (a)] 5 2.3 Intel Data Streaming Accelerator Software View.
 Illustrating the software stack and internal interactions from user applications, through the driver to the portal for work submission.
 [6, Fig. 1 (b)] 7 2.4 Memcpy Implementation Pseudocode.
 Performs copy operation of a block of memory from source to destination.
-The DSA executing this copy can be selected with the parameter node , and the template parameter path elects whether to run on hardware (Intel DSA) or software (CPU) 8 elects whether to run on hardware (inter DSA) or software (Or C) 0 3.1 Xeon Max Layout [13, Fig. 14] for a 2-Socket System when configured with HBM-Flat.
+The DSA executing this copy can be selected with the parameter node , and the template parameter path elects whether to run on hardware (Intel DSA) or software (CPU) 8 3.1 Xeon Max Layout [13, Fig. 14] for a 2-Socket System when configured 0.1 with HBM-Flat.
 Showing separate Node IDs for manual HBM access and for Cores and DDR-SDRAM.
 11 3.2 Outer Benchmark Procedure Pseudocode.
 Timing marked with yellow background.
-Showing preparation of memory locations, clearing of cache 11 entries, timing points and synchronized benchmark launch 12 3.3 Inner Benchmark Procedure Pseudocode.
-Showing work submission for single and batch submission 13 3.4 Throughput for different Submission Methods and Sizes.
+Showing preparation of memory locations, clearing of cache 10 3.3 entries, timing points and synchronized benchmark launch 12 3.4 single and batch submission 13 0.4 Throughput for different Submission Methods and Sizes.
 Performing a copy with source and destination being node 0, executed by the DSA on node 0.
-Observable is the submission cost which affects small transfer 3.5 sizes differently, as there the completion time is lower 14 and destination being node 0, executed by the DSA on node 0 15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
+Observable is the submission cost which affects small transfer 3.5 sizes differently, as there the completion time is lower 14 and destination being node 0, executed by the DSA on node 0. $\ldots$ .
+15 3.6 Copy from Node 0 to the destination Node specified on the x-axis.
 Shows peak throughput achievable with DSA for different load balancing techniques.
+16 3.7 Scalability Analysis for different amounts of participating Intel Data Streaming Accelerator (DSA)s.
+Displays the average throughput and the derived scaling factor.
+Shows that, although the throughput does increase with adding more accelerators, beyond two, the gained speed drops significantly.
+Calculated over the results from Figure 3.6 and therefore 10 3.8 applies to copies from DDR-SDRAM to HBM 17 9.0 to the destination Node specified on the x-axis 18

-17 3.7 Throughput from DDR-SDRAM to HBM on CPU.
-Copying from Node 0 11 to the destination Node specified on the x-axis.
-18 4.1 Public Interface of CacheData and Cache Classes.
+4.1 Public Interface of CacheData and Cache Classes.
 Colour coding for thread safety.
 Grey denotes impossibility for threaded access.
 Green indicates full safety guarantees only relying on atomics to achieve this.
 Yellow may use locking but is still safe for use.
 Red must be called from a single threaded context.
-22

-5.1 Sequence for Blocking Scenario.
+22 5.1 Sequence for Blocking Scenario.
 Observable in first draft implementation.
-Scenario where T_1 performed first access to a datum followed T_2 and T_3 .
-Then T_1 holds the handlers exclusively, leading to the other threads having to wait for T_1 to perform the work submission and waiting before they can access the datum through the cache 27 5.2 CacheData::WaitOnCompletion Pseudocode.
-Final rendition of the im- plementation for a fair wait function 28 6.1 Illustration of the benchmarked simple query in (a) and the corresponding pipeline in (b).
-Taken from $[3, Fig. 1]$.
-31
+Scenario where $T_1$ performed first access to a datum followed $T_2$ and $T_3$ .
+Then $T_1$ holds the handlers exclusively, leading to the other threads having to wait for $T_1$ to perform the work submission and waiting before they can access the datum through the cache.
+27 5.2 CacheData::WaitOnCompletion Pseudocode.
+Final rendition of the im- plementation for a fair wait function.
+28 6.1 Illustration of the benchmarked simple query in (a) and the corresponding pipeline in (b).
+Taken from [3, Fig. 1] 31